 Bart Pfankuch, Rapid City, S.D., is an investigative reporter for South Dakota News Watch.
 A Wisconsin native, he is a former editor of the Rapid City Journal.
 Bart has spent almost 30 years as a reporter and editor.

-Brenda Wade Schmidt, Baltic, S.D., reported this story for South Dakota News Watch, the nation’s largest non-profit news organization.
-A native South Dakotan, she has worked for small weekly newspapers and the largest daily newspaper in the state during her 34 year career in journalism.
+Brenda Wade Schmidt, Baltic, S.D., is a native South Dakotan, who has worked for small weekly newspapers and the largest daily newspaper in the state during her 34 year career in journalism.
 She also was an editor at a newspaper in Minnesota, worked at a national trade magazine in Indianapolis and has written freelance stories for national newspapers and magazines.

 Board of Directors